LD4/entity_metadata_management/docs/0.1/index.md

 To address this use case, the provider creates and makes available a dated list of all new, modified, and deleted entities along with specifics about how the entities have changed.
 The consumer can process a stream of change documents that was published since their last incremental update.
 Specific details about each change can be used to update the local cache.

-In some cases, caching of full descriptions of s subset of entities may desired, limited to only those entities referenced in local bibliographic data.
+In some cases, caching of full descriptions of a subset of entities may desired, limited to only those entities referenced in local bibliographic data.

 ### 1.3.
 Terminology
 {: #terminology}